Foulest/RepairKit/README.md

 either the checkboxes on the panel, or the configuration files located in the **config** folder. **Only modify these files if you know what you are doing.**

-> **Note:** The previously available **Remove Malware** option is now removed. **Run System Tweaks** now applies
+> **Note:** The previously available **Remove Malware** option is now removed. **Run Windows Defender Tweaks** now
-> optimal Windows Defender settings instead.
-Manual scanning options are available using the Emsisoft or Sophos Scan
+> applies optimal Windows Defender settings instead.
+Manual scanning options are available using the Emsisoft or Sophos
-> options in the Useful Programs panel.
+> Scan options in the Useful Programs panel.

 ![Automatic Repairs](https://i.imgur.com/2zrwWvk.png)